romain894/openalex-analysis/sphinx-doc/usage.rst

 Usage
 =====

-For now, you can have a look to the examples.
+For now, you can have a look at the `README <https://pypi.org/project/openalex-analysis/>`_ or the examples.